SmokinCaterpillar/pypet/README.md

 Or

 Package release can also be found on https://pypi.python.org/pypi/pypet.
 Download, unpack and `python setup.py install` it.

+pypet has been tested for python 2.6 and python 2.7 for Linux using *Travis-CI* (https://www.travis-ci.org/).
+However, so far there was only limited testing under Windows.

+In principle, pypet should work for **Windows** out of the box if you have installed all prerequisites (pytables, pandas, scipy, numpy).
+Yet, installing with pip is not possible.
+You have to download the tar file from https://pypi.python.org/pypi/pypet and unzip it (using WinRaR, 7zip, etc. You might need to unpack it twice, first the `tar.gz` file and then the remaining `tar` file in the subfolder).
+Next, open a windows terminal and navigate to your unpacked pypet files to the folder containing the `setup.py` file.
+As above run from the terminal `python setup.py install`.

 By the way, the source code is available at https://github.com/SmokinCaterpillar/pypet.